NEW: The U.S. is sending some Homeland Security staff to Britain during the Games

-"We regret signing the contract," Buckles said under pressure from lawmakers.
+“We regret signing the contract,” he said under pressure from lawmakers.

-The company's failure forced the government to call in 3,500 military personnel to help, and will also require extra police to be deployed.
+The company’s failure forced the government to call in 3,500 extra military personnel to help.

-G4S has a £284 million ($444 million) government contract to provide security staff for the Olympic Games, but only 4,000 guards are trained and ready.
+G4S has a £284 million ($444 million) government contract to provide security staff for the Olympic Games.

-Buckles said there was a company "expectation" that 7,000 will be ready by the time the Games begin on July 27, although he called the exact number "a moving target."
+Buckles said there was a company “expectation” that 7,000 will be ready by the time the Games begin, although he called the exact number “a moving target.”